iegomez/mosquitto-go-auth/README.md

 Set `cache` option to true to use a cache (defaults to false when missing) and `cache_type` to set the type of the cache.
 By default the plugin will use `go-cache` unless explicitly told to use Redis.
 Set `cache_reset` to flush the cache on mosquitto startup (**hydrating `go-cache` on startup is not yet supported**).

+**Update v1.2:**
+Set `cache_refresh` to refresh expiration each time a record is found in the cache (defaults to false).
+Before v1.2 cache was always refreshed upon check.
+In order to prevent security issues, where an attacker would frequently check on a topic to keep their granted status, even when revoked in the underlying backend, this has been turned into an option that defaults to no refreshing.

 Finally, set expiration times in seconds for authentication (`auth`) and authorization (`acl`) caches:

 ```
 auth_opt_cache true
 auth_opt_cache_type redis
 auth_opt_cache_reset true
+auth_opt_cache_refresh true

 auth_opt_auth_cache_seconds 30
 auth_opt_acl_cache_seconds 30